RobertoRoos/protobuf-protoc-bin/README.md

 ## How to install

-The package is hosted on PyPi at https://pypi.org/project/protobuf-protoc-bin (WIP).
+The package is hosted on PyPi at https://pypi.org/project/protobuf-protoc-bin.
 It can be installed via PIP as normal with:
 ```shell
 pip install protobuf-protoc-bin